 5. Sekayu Waterfall, Terengganu

 If you are heading to Terengganu, Malaysian state northeast of Kuala Lumpur, you will hear the locals boasting about this waterfall as one of their top tourist attractions.
 The Sekayu Waterfall is located within the easily accessible Sekayu Recreational Forest in Kuala Berang, about one hour drive from Kuala Terengganu.
 The park also has other attractions for its visitors such as beautiful gardens and fish ponds, fruit orchards, as well as mini zoo to add up to the charm of this place.
-In fact, Sekayu Waterfall park is one of the most comprehensive picnicking and trekking area in the state so if you’re traveling with kids, make sure to stop here for at least half a day.
+In fact, Sekayu Waterfall park is one of the most comprehensive picnicking and trekking area in the state so if you’re travelling with kids, make sure to stop here for at least half a day.

 Location: Hutan Lipur Sekayu, 21700 Kuala Berang, Terengganu, Malaysia